-Medications (see more on this in 'Preparing for Anaesthetic', page 10).
+Medications (see more on this in 'Preparing for Anaesthetic', page 10 and "On the day of admission", page 12)

 You must bring your medications in original packaging (no pill-boxes, decanted bottles or Webster packs are allowed).
 This is important for the nursing staff to be able to legally dispense your medication.
 You will be required to surrender all medications brought into the hospital for the same reason.
 If you do not bring your own medication in, it will be ordered from the pharmacy.
 Some diabetic medications which contain Dapagliflozin and/or Empagliflozin may be ceased until you are on a full diet.
 Please alert your nurse if you are on one of these medications.